 If any hydraulic control or system exhibits erratic performance or responds abnormally, have the machine checked for air in the system.

 Air in these circuits may cause incorrect movements with consequent accident hazard.
-Refer to the Operator's manual about corrective action to be taken.
+Refer to the Operation and Maintenance Instruction Manual about corrective action to be taken.

 OPERATING